-I am currently completing my PhD in affective haptics at the University of Bristol, UK, exploring the intersection of touch, robotics and well-being.
-I am particularly interested in how technology can facilitate human interactions, both with others and ourselves.
-I work within the Soft Robotics group at the Bristol Robotics Lab, which is led by my supervisor Professor Jonathan Rossiter.
+In January 2022, I completed my award-winning PhD thesis "In Touch: Affective haptics for embodied communication and connection" at the University of Bristol, UK, exploring the intersection of touch, robotics and well-being.
+The thesis presents some of my early investigations into how technology can facilitate human interactions, both with others and ourselves.
+I worked within the Soft Robotics group at the Bristol Robotics Lab, which is led by my PhD supervisor Professor Jonathan Rossiter.
 Below you can find out more about the fields of soft robotics and affective haptics as well as some of the publications and projects I have been involved in.

 I believe in research being open to the public and strive to find opportunities to share our work.
 We have showcased our research to the public at Research Without Borders and FUTURES @ We the Curious as well as at an inspire talk at the KWMC: The Factory (see community page for more info).

 2022: A calming touch: Design and validation of a tactile aid to ease anxiety.
 Published in PLOS ONE.
 Authors: Alice Haynes, Annie Lywood, Emily Crowe, Jessica Fielding, Jonathan Rossiter and Chris Kent.